Spa Pump Room, Hockley: History

 The Pump Room opened for business on 8 June 1843, a ticket only occasion that was marked by a banquet meal for 150 of the town's gentry and their city acquaintances.
-Despite Robert Clay's death in 1843, the business flourished and the water became so much in demand that it was sent to a depot in Jewin Street, Cripplegate, London, where it was bottled and distributed to other countries.
+Despite Robert Clay's death in 1843, the business flourished and the water became so much in demand that it was sent to a depot in Cripplegate, London, where it was bottled and distributed to other countries.

 By 1848 the spa had fallen out of favour and the Pump Room, together with the Spa Hotel, was put up for sale and offered with a 99-year lease.
 The author and historian Phillis Embry, in her 1997 book British Spas from 1815 to the Present Day, records the Pump Room's use as a baptist chapel in 1857, a function that lasted until at least 1871, noted that year in an article for the East London Observer.
 By 1880 the pump room had been abandoned completely.
 In 1896 The Essex Herald reported the attempts being made by a syndicate to recommission the well and to put the building back into use as a pump room.
 The Pump Room was converted into a private billiard hall in 1904.
 From 1947 the building was used as a clothing factory before it fell into private ownership.
 It was designated as a Grade II listed building in 1972.